piesocket/piesocket-php/README.md

 ## Configure

 ### Laravel
-In `composer.json` add the following `post-autoload-dump` at the top of other scripts.
+In `composer.json` add the following `post-autoload-dump` script at the top.

 ```
 \\PieSocket\\Integrations\\Installer::setupLaravel